 The Expectations exhibition is curated by Kenlock’s daughter, Emelia Kenlock, who uses a selection of his black and white prints to explore the notion of leadership at during that period.

-The photos tell the honest and unique story of the African and Caribbean leaders, who Kenlock was lucky enough to capture, many of whom are unsung heroes of British history.
+The photos tell the honest and unique story of the African and Caribbean leaders, who Kenlock was lucky enough to capture, many of whom are unsung heroes.

 Visitors will see rare prints of key figures such as the formidable anti-discrimination, women’s and squatter’s rights campaigner Olive Morris.
 There will also be a special print that captured a historic meeting between the community pioneer Courtney Law and of the Home Secretary at the time, Lord Jenkins.

 Other prints in the exhibition include: